Renee Bull

-Renee Charmaine Bull (born February 24, 1993, in Dover) is an American beauty pageant titleholder from Middletown, Delaware.
+Renee Charmaine Bull (born February 24, 1993, in Dover) is an American beauty pageant titleholder.
 She was first Runner-Up at Miss Delaware 2012 and a Top 11 Finalist at Miss Delaware 2013.
 She was crowned Miss Delaware USA 2015 and represented her state at Miss USA 2015 where she became the first delegate from her state to place in the semifinals, finishing in the Top 11.

 Pageantry

 Miss Delaware 2012

 In June 2012, Bull entered the Miss America system's Miss Delaware pageant as Miss Blue Gold.
 She ran on a platform of "Mitigating Violence" and performed a lyrical dance during the talent competition.
 Bull was honored with both the Miss Congeniality and Miss Spirit awards and won the swimsuit portion of the competition at the statewide pageant.
 On June 16, she was announced as first runner-up to winner Alyssa Murray.

 Miss Delaware 2013

 In June 2013, Bull competed for the Miss Delaware crown again, this time as Miss Atlantic Coast.
 She ran on a platform of "Mentorship: The Power of One" and performed an interpretive dance of a Maya Angelou poem for the talent portion of the competition.
 Bull was a Top 11 finalist for the state crown.